vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/theme.md

 ## Local Theme

-If you want to use your own custom theme but don't want to publish it, you can create a local theme.
+If you want to use your own custom theme but don’t want to publish it, you can create a local theme.

 First, create the local theme directory, typically `.vuepress/theme` :